LLinoor/scripts/README.md

 # scripts
-Collection of all my scripts
+Collection of all my scripts (of anything and everything and in any language)